tsujamin/digi-approval/scope/work_scope.md

 Within the system, several roles and interfaces exist to serve the needs of different stakeholders.

- * **Adminstrators** of the system will be able to modify and implement new workflows in-browser without the need to write additional code
+ * **Administrators** of the system will be able to modify and implement new workflows in-browser without the need to write additional code
  * **Customers** will be provided with an interface allowing new applications to be lodged, pending applications continued and completed applications reviewed
  * **Managers** have the power to delegate the processing of customers' applications to various **Reviewers** within the appropriate area